rschristopher/rschristopher.github.io/src/custody/index.md

  anyone can generate private keys from this seed.
  But what if you had to secure this seed phrase?

-In other words, how would you secure this phrase such that,
+In other words, how would you secure this phrase such that it meets the following,

-1. No one would ever know what the seed phrase is, and
-1. The seed phrase *is* knowable only to yourself and others you trust (family members and the like)?
+1. The seed phrase is accessible only to yourself and others you trust (family members and the like), and

-Answering both these questions is Bitcoin custody.
+1. No one else could ever know the seed phrase

+Knowing how to fulfil the above is at the heart of how to custody Bitcoin.

-## Why Self Custody
+## Self Custody

-*Self Custody* just means that custody Bitcoin yourself.
- That is, you personally secure the seed phrase.
+Self Custody means you personally secure your seed phrase and manage your keys.
+ This not only is the recommended approach but is the **only** way to properly secure your
+ Bitcoin.

-!!! info "Be a Sovereign of your own Savings"
+!!! quote "Be a Sovereign of your own Savings"

+... advantages to diy

+## The Problem with Institutional Custody

+If you trust an institution to custody your Bitcoin, then it's not your Bitcoin, it's their Bitcoin.
+ And no matter how secure their custody system, it will never be as secure or as easy as Self Custody.

+!!! danger "Not your Bitcoin"
+  An institution with "your" Bitcoin can use this Bitcoin as collateral for a loan.
+  If they're particularly clever they can buy more Bitcoin with that loan, and devise fractional reserve schemes.
+If they go bankrupt do you get "your" Bitcoin back?

+  An institution with "your" Bitcoin can lock you out of your account.
+The governments in whichever countries they reside in can lock you out or seize your funds.
+Perhaps your name was too similar to someone on a sanctions list, or perhaps your government is in a dispute with another government and they suspend your account.

+  A hacker who learned your mother's maiden name may be able to withdraw "your" Bitcoin.
+  Perhaps one of the many data breaches resulted in your personal information leaking out, putting "your" Bitcoin at risk.